Joecstarr/thesis/sections/preliminaries/foundations_of_knots/conway.md

 of knots, but not all.
 We should notice a common theme with the calculus, when starting with basic tangles every operation forms a bigon[^bigon].
 We can collapse bigons in the knot shadow by deleting edges and merging the two vertices of a bigon.
-For a knot formed by only the operations and simple closures, if we iteratively collapse all bigons we obtain a four-valent planar[^plan] graph[^four-val] with one vertex, per @fig-bigon_collapse.
+For a knot formed by only the operations and simple closures, if we iteratively collapse all bigons we obtain a four-valent planar graph [^fourval] with one vertex, per @fig-bigon_collapse.
 The class of knots who have a presentation where bigons can be collapsed to a single vertex with two self edges are called the **algebraic knots**.

 ```{figure} ../../media/fig-bigon_collapse.svg
 :label: fig-bigon_collapse